New York City Fire Department: Volunteer departments

 The Staten Island volunteer companies are dispatched by the Staten Island Communications Office and operate on the FDNY Staten Island frequency.
 Broad Channel and West Hamilton Beach have teleprinters in parallel with the FDNY fire companies that also serve their area.
 The Brooklyn and first four volunteer companies in Queens also provide ambulance services.

 The nine volunteer fire departments supplement the FDNY, however, their services have sometimes proven essential.
 They are especially needed in urgent events, such as storms that can cause flooding conditions that prevent FDNY companies from reaching alarms promptly.
 Typically, the departments respond in addition to the initial assignment dispatched by the FDNY.
 The volunteer departments are fully trained and operational with the apparatus and equipment they have.
 Therefore, when they arrive to a scene first or when needed, they will implement their operations alongside FDNY as applicable.

 Other units

 FDNY EMS Station 57 Supervisor's Command pickup, a 2012 GMC Extended Crew Cab 4X4 Diesel Pickup XLS, built by Odyssey Specialty Vehicles.
-Note, an FDNY engine and MERV in the background.
+Note, two FDNY engines and MERV in the background.